reyvaz/Rainfall_Variation/README.md

 1. [ann_arbor.csv](ann_arbor.csv) contains rainfall and snowfall data from all stations in Ann Arbor MI., for the period reported.
 2. [santa_barbara.csv](santa_barbara.csv) contains rainfall and snowfall data for all stations in Santa Barbara CA., for the period reported.
 3. [montgomery.csv](montgomery.csv) contains rainfall and snowfall data for all stations in Montgomery AL., for the period reported.
 4. [mcallen.csv](mcallen.csv) contains rainfall and snowfall data for all stations in McAllen TX., for the period reported.

+#### Instructions:
+To reproduce, source the [rainfall_variation.ipynb](rainfall_variation.ipynb) Jupyter notebook.
+The notebook links to the .csv files in this repository, no need to download those files separately.

 <br>
 <p align="center">